sketchbooks99/PRayGround/README.md

 ![output.png](result/016_env.jpg)

 # :computer: Requirements
-Before building our project, please be sure to check requirements and your environment, especially if the your version of the C++ compiler supports C++20 features such as `<concepts>` header of the C++ standard libraries.
+Before building the project, please be sure to check requirements and your environment, especially if the your version of the C++ compiler supports C++20.

 - CUDA Toolkit (Tested : 11.1, 11.2)
 - C++ compiler which supports C++20